 You’ll hear how our brave guest began his journey in property investing and how being inspired from a young age gave him the drive and determination to start investing just before the global financial crisis, overcoming several speed bumps along the way.

 – Daniel Walsh

 For Walsh, he was inspired from a young age in property investing that gave him the drive and determination to start investing just before the global financial crisis.
 He tells us a bit about a typical day in his busy life.

 I started off as a train driver, have been driving trains for about seven years.
-From there I started my own business as a buyer’s agent, so I do that during the day and I work at night.
+From there I started my own business as a buyer’s agent in Sydney, so I do that during the day and I work at night.

 My days pretty much consist of just really hard work – 18 hour days.
 Everyday is different for me.
 My roster changes, so I don’t really have a set time like what I do.
 So I drive trains all night, work during the day, trying to get to the gym for at least one hour and I get about four to five hours sleep each day.

 I have no kids, so it’s my time to sort my work and work as hard as I can.
 I even got to the point where I set my alarm clock so I might want to sleep more than four or five hours, but I set my alarm clock to make sure that I get up after four or five hours because I know that I don’t have enough time during the day to be able to get everything done.
 So I have to be able to sleep less, work more.

 As soon as I started driving trains, I started working on the site, actually doing courses in real estate.
 I did my certificate for my buyer’s agency.
 I was doing that all while working full time and I was generally driving trains anywhere from 50 to 80 hours a week.